 By Julia Fioretti and Julie Zhu

-ESR declined to comment.
-The sources declined to be named as the information was not public.
+The sources declined to be named because the information was not public.